cosmos/cosmos-sdk/ROADMAP.md

 This document will be updated at the end of the quarter on what was achieved and what was not.
 Shortly before the quarter concludes a new section will be added for the next quarter.
-We are working on updating the complete one year roadmap and will be posting it here as well.
+We are working on updating the complete one-year roadmap and will be posting it here as well.